Over $1 Billion Won for Our clients

 Common Industrial Accident Injuries

-In construction fields, there are four accidents that kill more workers than any other examples: Falls, struck by object, electrocutions, and caught-in/between injuries.
+In construction fields, there are four accidents that kill more workers than any other examples: Falls, struck by objects, electrocutions, and caught-in/between injuries.
 These are known as the Fatal Four, and according to OSHA, eliminating these accidents from the workplace could save almost 600 lives each year.

 Some of the most common industrial accidents:

 - Toxic chemical exposure: Can result in cancer, brain damage, and asphyxiation

 - Explosions and fires: Can result in burns, scarring and disfigurement, and amputation